 Every summer NYUAD students perform research both in Abu Dhabi and at other universities and centers around the world.
-Competitive grants are available to support students in their research pursuits.
+Competitive grants are available to support students in their research pursuits and students may also be funded by their faculty supervisor.
 The number of students doing research has increased each year, with over 180 students performing summer research in 2018.

 Frog Studies in Ethiopia

 Jigar Govind, Class of 2018, embarked on a frog collecting expedition across Ethiopia alongside Dr. Stephane Boissinot, postdoctoral researchers, and undergraduates during the first three weeks of his research experience.
 The next five weeks entailed extracting and sequencing DNA in the Boissinot Lab at NYUAD to study the genomics, metagenomics, and gene expression.
 “I am excited to discover what our research reveals regarding the host-pathogen interactions of the frogs we collected and the microorganisms that share their body space.”